-Bereavement (grief) counseling is available at VA Vet Centers to all family members of a Service Member who dies while on active duty.
+Bereavement, or grief, counseling is available at Veterans Affairs (VA) centers to all family members of a service member who dies while on active duty.
 This includes spouses, children, parents, and siblings of the deceased.
-Contact the Veterans Administration at 202-461-6530 to access bereavement counseling.

-If a veteran dies unexpectedly, or while participating in a VA hospice or similar program, the immediate family members are eligible for bereavement counseling if they have already been receiving family support services in connection with the veteran’s treatment plan.
-This bereavement counseling may be authorized only up to 60 days, unless an extension is approved by a VA medical center director.
-To access this bereavement counseling, contact the Social Work Service at the nearest VA medical center.
+If a veteran dies unexpectedly, or dies while in a VA hospice or similar program, the immediate family members are eligible for bereavement counseling if they have already been receiving family support services in connection with the veteran’s treatment plan.
+This bereavement counseling may be authorized up to 60 days, unless an extension is approved by a VA medical center director.

 Every person is unique in the way he or she handles the loss of a loved one.
 While the grieving process is different for each of us, we all experience some common feelings as we work toward healing from our loss.